 Tree Acer × 'Hipzam' [sold as Highland Park®] [Highland Park Bigtooth Maple] Acer grandidentatum is closely related to Acer saccharum (the Sugar Maple), which it is often compared to.
 'Hipazam', often sold under the name of Highland Park, is an upright variant with an oval crown and lustrous, deep green leathery leaves that turn an attractive orange-red in autumn.

 Tree Acer rubrum 'Bowhall' [Bowhall Red Maple] This cultivar is a great choice for wet soil areas.
-Its less agressive root system makes it a better choice for a street tree.
+Its less aggressive root system makes it a better choice for a street tree.
 The orange-red coloration brings interest in the fall.

 Herbaceous Acorus calamus 'Variegatus' [Variegated Sweet Flag] A small herbaceous perennial that does best in full sun to part shade.
 The variegated cultivar has leaf blades that are striped white and green.